 Figure 7 illustrates the benefits of message-fragment striping, that is, sending message fragments in parallel over different NICs.
-LA-MPI chops HIPPI-800 messages into 16 KB fragments, and the benefit of striping is not evident until the message length is more than one or two fragments.
+LA-MPI chops HIPPI-800 messages into 16 KB fragments, and the benefit of striping is obviously not evident until the message length is more than one fragment.